Top 20 Cities in the U.S. to work as a Screenwriter outside of LA & NYC (Part 2).

 So why are productions being shot internationally?

 Low costs and tax incentives.
 Period.
 Places outside of the UK and Canada that Hollywood tends to flock to include: France, Germany, Mexico, Italy, China, Australia, and Spain.
-These are just a few of the many.
+These are just a few of many.
 It doesn’t take much researching online to see why these countries attract Hollywood productions.
-The last award-winning short film I made was shot in Mexico, which is used to pitch our feature.)
+The last 2 multi award-winning short films that I produced (Tu Ausencia and From Gringo To Grave) were shot on location in Mexico.

 Producers in LA will be the first ones to tell you that they would love to shoot local.
 But because of all the hoops you have to jump through to shoot in California -- permits, taxes, restrictions -- it makes more sense to move production elsewhere.